myang-git/iOS-Image-Crop-View/README.md

 iOS-Image-Crop-View
 ===================

-A view that allows the user to select a cropping area in an image.
-You can either drag the corner to scale it or move the entire bounding box.
+A view allowing the user to specify a rectangle area in an image.
+The user can either drag the corner to resize it or move the entire bounding box.
+The color and size of the dots on the corner can be customized.

 Screenshot
 ===================